aigeroni/Winnie_Bot/README.md

 * [TypeORM](https://typeorm.io/#/) - Database Interaction
 * [Winston](https://github.com/winstonjs/winston) - Log management

+## Privacy Policy and Data Deletion

+Please see our Privacy Policy [here](./PRIVACY.md).

 ## Contributing to Winnie

-We welcome all contributors to Winnie.
-Your pull requests will be reviewed by the authors prior to merging.
-Please document your code, and play nicely with other contributors.
+We welcome all contributions to Winnie.
+Please see the [contributing guidelines](./CONTRIBUTING.md) for more information on how to get involved.

+Additionally, we expect all contributors to follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ### Bug reports